Brian · Portfolio

 • X-XSS-Protection: 0 (explicitly disabled; modern browsers ignore it anyway)

-No, it’s not a bank.
-But it’s also not a WordPress blog from 2009.
+No, it is not a bank.
+But it is also not a WordPress blog from 2009.

 Links